bbawj/obsidian-semantic-search/README.md

 |-------|-----------|
 |API Key| Your OpenAI API key which can be found [here](https://platform.openai.com/account/api-keys).
 This gets stored into `data.json` as per all obsidian plugin settings data so make sure you do not commit this file to a repository.
 |Section Delimeters| Regex used to determine if the current line is the start of a new section.
 Sections are used to group related content together.
 Defaults to '.', meaning every line starts a new section.
 E.g. matching every heading: '^#{1,6}'
+|Folders to ignore| Folders to ignore when generating input.
+Enter folder paths separated by newlines.
+|Number of batches| Number of batches used to call OpenAI's endpoint.
+If you have lots of data, and are facing invalid request errors, try increasing this number.
 |Enable link recommendation using `{{}}`| Use `{{}}` as a way to trigger semantic search suggestions for file linking.

 ## Demo